-Yes we can accept, however we are not encouraging people to apply at the moment.
-We can't grant a consent until 1 May 2021.
-You can continue to carry out intensive winter grazing next winter so long as the scale remains the same and your consent is lodged before 31 October 2021.
+Consents cannot be granted until 1 May 2021 therefore we are not encouraging people to apply until closer to this time.
+You can continue to carry out intensive winter grazing in winter 2021 so long as the scale remains the same and your consent is lodged before 31 October 2021.